Prosumma/CoreDataQueryInterface/README.md

 ### Help & Support

 If you need help with CDQI, send me a message on [Twitter](https://twitter.com/prosumma).
 If you've found a problem with CDQI or think you can improve upon it, open an [issue](https://github.com/Prosumma/CoreDataQueryInterface/issues) or send me a pull request.

+### Shameless Plug

+Need an iOS app written or a codebase untangled?
+Perhaps you want to migrate from Objective-C to Swift.
+Maybe you need advanced help with Core Data.
+If you want someone who provides high quality results in a timely fashion and plays well with others, please [get in touch](http://gregoryhigley.me).
+My work speaks for itself, as does my [StackOverflow rank](http://stackoverflow.com/users/27779/gregory-higley?tab=topactivity) in the top 5%.